Do Activation Verbalization Methods Convey Privileged Information?¶

 TL;DR¶

-This work systematically demonstrates that current popular activation verbalization methods (Patchscopes / LIT / SelfIE), when used as LLM interpretability tools, have their performance fully explained by the "verbalizer model's own knowledge," without requiring any internal activations from the target model.
-This implies that these tools only appear to work on existing benchmarks due to flaws in benchmark design, and when the verbalizer's knowledge exceeds that of the target, it fabricates "explanations" the target does not possess.
+This paper systematically demonstrates that the performance of currently popular activation verbalization methods (Patchscopes / LIT / SelfIE), when used as LLM interpretability tools, can be entirely explained by the "verbalizer model's own knowledge" without requiring any internal activations from the target model.
+This implies that these tools appear effective on existing benchmarks due to flawed benchmark design, and they tend to fabricate "explanations" that the target does not actually possess when the verbalizer's knowledge exceeds that of the target.

 Background & Motivation¶

-Background: Understanding internal representations of LLMs is a core challenge in interpretability.
+Background: Understanding the internal representations of LLMs is a core challenge in interpretability.
 Recently, a class of "verbalization" methods has emerged—using a second LLM (verbalizer \(\mathcal{M}_2\)) to translate the hidden states of a target model (\(\mathcal{M}_1\)) into natural language descriptions.
-Representative works include Patchscopes (patching token activations into the prompt), SelfIE (similar approach), and LIT (fine-tuning the verbalizer to learn the activation matrix for all tokens in a layer).
-These methods are claimed to be tools for "understanding LLM computation."
+Representative works include Patchscopes (patching token activations into corresponding prompt positions), SelfIE (similar intuition), and LIT (fine-tuning a verbalizer to learn an activation matrix for all tokens).
+These methods are touted as tools for "understanding LLM computation."

-Limitations of Prior Work: The key assumption that "the verbalizer's output reflects the target's internal representations" has never been rigorously tested.
-Since the verbalizer itself is an LLM with its own world knowledge, it is unclear whether its answers are based on the target's activations or its own knowledge.
-If it can answer correctly using only its own knowledge, such "explanations" are meaningless for interpretability—they explain the world, not the model.
+Limitations of Prior Work: The key assumption that "the verbalizer's output reflects the target's internal representation" has never been rigorously tested.
+Since the verbalizer is itself an LLM with inherent world knowledge, it is impossible to distinguish whether its answers stem from the activations provided by the target or from its own internal commonsense.
+If it can answer correctly based purely on commonsense, such "explanations" hold no value for interpretability—one is explaining the world, not the model.

-Key Challenge: Interpretability requires the verbalizer to convey "privileged information" (information only accessible via internal activations).
-However, the strong parametric knowledge of LLMs allows them to answer most tasks from input text alone, making it indistinguishable whether answers are based on activations or not.
+Key Challenge: Interpretability requires the verbalizer to convey "privileged information" (information that must be obtained via internal activations); however, the powerful parametric knowledge of LLMs allows them to answer most tasks correctly using only input text, making "answering via activations" and "answering without activations" indistinguishable.

-Goal: (1) Test whether existing benchmarks require the verbalizer to actually use the target's activations; (2) If not, construct controlled experiments to distinguish whether knowledge comes from the target or the verbalizer; (3) Observe which source the verbalizer prioritizes when knowledge conflicts.
+Goal: (1) Verify whether existing benchmarks require the verbalizer to truly use the target's activations; (2) If not, construct controlled experiments to distinguish whether "knowledge comes from the target or the verbalizer"; (3) Investigate whom the verbalizer prioritizes when knowledge conflicts.

-Key Insight: Critique verbalization as an NLP "shortcut learning" problem—if a model can answer correctly without looking at the intended input, the evaluation contains a shortcut, analogous to prior bias in VQA.
+Key Insight: Critique verbalization as an NLP "shortcut learning" problem—if a model can answer correctly without looking at the inputs it supposedly should, the evaluation itself contains shortcuts; this is analogous to prior bias in VQA.

-Core Idea: Design three controlled settings—(a) zero-shot baseline where \(\mathcal{M}_2\) only sees the input without activations, to measure its standalone performance; (b) activation inversion, mapping activations back to input text to assess information content; (c) knowledge mismatch experiments, where \(\mathcal{M}_2\) knows a fact that \(\mathcal{M}_1\) does not, to see whose knowledge the verbalizer reports.
+Core Idea: Design three sets of controls: (a) a zero-shot baseline where \(\mathcal{M}_2\) sees the input without activations; (b) activation inversion to map activations back to input text to check information content; (c) knowledge mismatch experiments where \(\mathcal{M}_2\) knows a fact that \(\mathcal{M}_1\) does not, observing which answer the verbalizer reports.

 Method¶